zapling/vim-go-utils/README.md

-# WIP: Not stable for use

 # vim-go-utils

 A subset of features taken from the popular [vim-go](https://github.com/fatih/vim-go) plugin.

-# Warning

-This plugin is not compatible with the original vim-go plugin, if you need more features than this pugin offers, use vim-go instead.

 ## Disclaimer

-This plugin was made for personal use as I only care about a small set of features in vim-go, and using the full plugin disrupted my workflow.
+This plugin is not compatible with the original [vim-go](https://github.com/fatih/vim-go) plugin, if you need more features than this plugin offers, use vim-go instead.
+I made this plugin for personal use as I liked some of the features in vim-go, but I had troubles disabling some features that disrupted my workflow.

 ## Features